Apply now and save $75! App fee waived for ALL Spring II applicants!

 Why Is Intercultural Communication Important in International Business?

+Effective intercultural communication directly impacts team performance, innovation and business outcomes.
 Many cultures have different norms surrounding workplace etiquette, scheduling, social structures and professional communication styles.
-All of these can present differences in how members of international teams interact and communicate with one another, how they interpret shared communications and how they expect to be communicated with.
+All of these can present differences in how members of international teams interact and communicate with one another, how they interpret shared communications and how they expect others to communicate with them.

 Examples can be as simple as cultural differences regarding physical contact like a handshake, eye contact or other forms of body language.
-People from different cultures may also be more or less inclined to share personal information with coworkers.
+People from different cultures may also feel differently about sharing personal information with coworkers.
 The concept of a healthy work-life balance can vary greatly around the globe.
-Informal styles of communication commonplace in one culture may be perceived as rude or inappropriate in another.
+Informal styles of communication that are commonplace in one culture may appear rude or inappropriate in another.

 These are just a few examples of how cultural norms regarding communication can vary greatly.
 Overlooking these differences and forcing a singular culture’s set of communication norms on a culturally diverse, international team of workers can have disastrous results.

 Communication challenges are always important considerations when managing teams.
-The nuances of intercultural communication in international business can exponentially complicate matters, and linguistic differences among team members can be communication hurdles.
-Thus, fostering effective intercultural communication within globally distributed teams is an essential goal of leaders.
+The nuances of intercultural communication in international business can exponentially complicate matters, and linguistic differences among team members can create additional communication hurdles.
+Thus, fostering effective intercultural communication within globally distributed teams remains an essential goal of leaders.

 How Can We Improve Intercultural Communication?

-The first step in establishing strong intercultural communication within global teams is developing cultural competence.
+Developing cultural competence represents the first step in establishing strong intercultural communication within global teams.
 Leaders and team members alike need a deep understanding of one another’s cultures and customs to respond to different communication norms.

 Importantly, developing this understanding also requires that people identify and deconstruct potential barriers to effective intercultural communication.
 For example, culturally specific constructs like ethnocentrism, stereotypes and assumptions about certain behaviors can inhibit intercultural communication when projected on others.

-Start with simply being cognizant of cultural differences.
-In a paper on intercultural communication in global business, Anastasia Dzenowagis writes, “We need to use our cultural differences to create a competitive advantage for our projects and companies.”
+Being cognizant of cultural differences enables teams to leverage diversity as a competitive advantage.
 Exploring and celebrating the ways cultures differ can lead to new ideas, learning and innovation.
 By adding their perspectives to the whole, team members can build the shared meanings that underlie effective intercultural communication.

 On a simple and personal level, humor and tone can differ greatly between cultures and languages.
 Sarcastic humor, for instance, is often specific to a culture.
-It can easily be perceived as negative, especially in written communications, when delivered without body language.
-Focusing on positive, clear and direct communication and avoiding culture-specific humor and colloquialisms can help keep intercultural communication constructive.
+It can easily appear negative, especially in written communications, when delivered without body language.
+Focusing on positive, clear and direct communication while avoiding culture-specific humor and colloquialisms can help keep intercultural communication constructive.

 Learn more about Eastern Washington University’s online MBA program with an International Business Concentration.